Mariners Sunday mailbag: Should Mitch Haniger shut it down for the rest of the season?

 - Why do you think I hate you?
 It might be asking seven questions in one tweet.

 It’s a number set by Las Vegas bookmakers for total points scored in a game or a half.
 You can bet on it being either over that total or under it.
+And that number will move throughout the week based on betting action.
+Remember Vegas isn’t trying to predict the total.
+The number is set to maximize betting on both sides.
+That’s how those casinos get build.
 Some people feel it’s the most winnable bet available.
 Nick Holt as the Huskies’ defensive coordinator made betting the over a lock every week, no matter how high it was set.

 Unfortunately given the current state of the media business, there aren’t too many beat writers covering Triple A teams.
 I wouldn’t mind seeing my good friend Mike Curto, the radio voice of the Tacoma Rainiers, get a call up to do a few games in September.
 The guy has been grinding for years.